Joe Gauci: Aston Villa

-On 1 February 2024, Gauci signed for English Premier League club Aston Villa for an undisclosed fee.
+On 1 February 2024, Gauci signed for English club Aston Villa of the Premier League for an undisclosed fee.
 The fee was reported to be around $2.5m (around £1.29m).
 It was confirmed that the player would join up with his new club after the end of Australia's involvement in the ongoing Asian Cup.
 Gauci was on the bench for the February 2024 game against Nottingham Forest.

 The 24-year-old made his Aston Villa debut on 24 September 2024, starting an EFL Cup win away at Wycombe Wanderers.
 Unai Emery had him compete with 34-year-old Robin Olsen to be Emiliano Martínez's backup.

 On 30 January 2025, Gauci joined League One side Barnsley on loan for the remainder of the season.
 Head coach Darrell Clarke said the Australian would be Barnsley's first-choice goalkeeper.
 On 1 February, Gauci got a clean sheet in his first appearance in the English Football League, a 0–0 draw with Burton Albion at Oakwell.
 However, he was sidelined with a hip injury after four games and 20-year-old Kieren Flavell impressed new head coach Conor Hourihane in his absence.
 Gauci played three further games for Barnsley in the remainder of the 2024–25 season.

 On 11 August 2025, Gauci returned to League One, joining Port Vale on a season-long loan after Ben Amos picked up an injury.
 Manager Darren Moore gave Gauci his debut at Vale Park 12 days later, dropping number one Marko Maroši to the bench for a 1–0 league defeat to Doncaster Rovers.
 He was named on the League One Team of the Week for his performance in a 2–0 victory at Exeter City on 13 September.
-Readers of the The Valiant substack voted him as their Player of the Month for October.
+Readers of The Valiant substack voted him as their Player of the Month for October.
+He continued to pick up good reviews, though Gauci acknowledged that he needed to improve his distribution skills.
+He spent a month on the bench before being restored to the starting line-up by new manager and fellow countryman Jon Brady.
+On 14 April, he saved a penalty in a 0–0 draw with Barnsley to help the Valiants to move off the bottom of the table for the first time in five months.
+The team went on to be relegated despite a strong defensive record in the 2025–26 season.

+On 28 July 2026, Gauci signed a season-long loan at Championship club Lincoln City for the duration of the 2026–27 season.
+He made his debut in the EFL Cup second round, starting the game against Blackpool.